 ~ Words of Affirmation

 ~ Physical Touch

 Kent’s Love Language is Words of Affirmation.
 I thought it was Receiving Gifts because he loves antiques and beautiful things.
-Turns out, that’s something he enjoys.
+As it turns out, that’s something he enjoys.
 Collecting on a small scale is a pastime.
-But, it’s not how he feels loved.
+But it’s not how he feels loved.
 I would spend weeks searching for a gift for him.
 He’d open it, politely say thank you, and that would be it.
-I would think to myself…well…”That ungrateful”….well — what I thought wasn’t kind, so I probably shouldn’t say it here or anywhere. 🙂
+I would think to myself ,”That ungrateful —” … well, what I thought wasn’t kind, so I probably shouldn’t say it here or anywhere. 🙂

-On his end, since I bought him gifts, he thought my love language was Receiving Gifts.
+On his end, since I bought him gifts, he thought my Love Language was Receiving Gifts.
 Being polite, I would gush over them, making him naturally think he was getting it right.
 But my Love Language is Quality Time.
 I don’t need him out buying me gifts.
-I really love it when he’s with me at home and we’re cozy on the sofa talking, or to be with him when he goes shopping or to the post office.
+I really love it when he’s with me at home and we’re cozy on the sofa talking, or when I’m with him when he goes shopping or to the post office.
 It doesn’t matter where he is; I just want to be with him.

 Knowing the Love Language of those closest to you is too important to simply guess.
 So here’s the free test on Dr. Chapman’s site.
 I went and got it for you!
 (Those of you whose Love Language is Acts of Service will really appreciate that!)
 All you need to do is click on this link: The 5 Love Languages Quiz to Discover Your Love Language.

 Take the online quiz for yourself first, and then ask others to take it and share their answers with you.
 When you ask them to take the quiz, let them know that you love them and want to show it in the way that will mean the most to them.